redis/redis-doc/topics/indexes.md

 with the same score, they are sorted lexicographically, comparing the strings as binary data with the `memcmp()` function.

+For people that don't know the C language nor the `memcmp` function, what it means is that elements with the same score are sorted comparing the raw values of their bytes, byte after byte.
+If the first byte is the same, the second is checked and so forth.
+If the common prefix of two strings is the same then the longer string is considered the greater of the two, so "foobar" is greater than "foo".

-Moreover, there are commands such as `ZRANGEBYLEX` and `ZLEXCOUNT` that are able to query and count ranges in a lexicographically fashion.
+There are commands such as `ZRANGEBYLEX` and `ZLEXCOUNT` that are able to query and count ranges in a lexicographically fashion, assuming they are used with sorted sets where all the elements have the same score.

-This feature is basically equivalent to a `b-tree` data structure which is often used in order to implement indexes with traditional databases.
+This Redis feature is basically equivalent to a `b-tree` data structure which is often used in order to implement indexes with traditional databases.
 As you can guess, because of this, it is possible to use this Redis data structure in order to implement pretty fancy indexes.

-Before to dive into using lexicographical indexes, let's check how sorted sets behave in this special mode of operations.
+Before to dive into using lexicographical indexes, let's check how sorted sets behave in this special mode of operation.
 Since we need to add elements with the same score, we'll always use the special score of zero.